Swiftal13/BeginnerMachineLearningNotes/DecisionTrees.md

 A decision tree is a tree like strucutre where each node represents an attribute or a question, and the eadges represent the possible values or answers<br>

 ![image](https://github.com/Swiftal13/Machine-Learning/assets/76588047/38065834-e06c-46a2-9264-d8f520e27357)

+ This is how you represent the decisions you take towards a specific output